tom-gilbertsons-lab/bandit-data-modelling/README.md

 **Behavioural Data Simulation**

-The notebook `parameter_recovery_simulation_BAYES.ipynb` loads in behavioural data to obtain each participants walks.
+The notebook `parameter_recovery_simulation.ipynb` loads in behavioural data to obtain each participants walks.
 Per participant, 3 repeats of each of the K-5 samples are simulated using stan (`./Stan/stan_simulations/`) (a total of 15 per participant).
 The simulated data are stored in `./simulated_data/YYYY-MM-DD-HH-MM-SS-simulations` and within this the simulated behavioural data is stored as `simulations_stan_struct.mat` (and also the stan generated .csvs are retained).
 There is a matplotlib plotting function at the end of the notebook if needed.

 **Simulated Behavioural Data Fitting**

-As before, we do parallelised stan fits in `parameter_recovery_fitting_BAYES.ipynb`.
+As before, we do parallelised stan fits in `parameter_recovery_fitting.ipynb`.
 On our i9 24-core machine we can refit the 15 simulated sets from a single participant in approx, 25-45 minutes on the 4 cores (1 chain per core).

-We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`) .
-Though not included in the published analysis; the parameter recovery poor for some of the delta learning rule parameters (especially alpha; which just regressed to the prior).
-We understand this can be better recovered by setting the initial value to [0,0,0,0]; but refitting was out of scope as the delta rules were not the winning models).
+We used empirical Bayes (not hierarchical) with priors taken from the distributions of the grand means of the posteriors, over all groups (see  (`./Stan/stan_simulations/`).

+*Though not included in the published analysis; parameter recovery was performed for some delta rule models and parameter recovery was poor (especially alpha; which just regressed to the prior).
+We understand this can be better recovered by setting the initial value to [0,0,0,0]; but refitting was out of scope as the delta rules were not the winning models).*

 Here, fits are in `fits/[group]/[model]/[subject]/[model_name]-YYYYMMDDHHMMSS_CHAIN.csv`.
 Again if you run the fits and abort mid run, there may be extra csvs in `fits/[group]/[model]/[subject]/` that could cause issues in the postprocessing code.